 Back to the homepage here

 Fitter’s Tip –Always start in the middle; don’t start off along a wall.
 If the wall runs out of true, so will the carpet tiles.

 - 3. Stick down the centre cross of carpet tiles using spray adhesive.
 Just spray the floor OR the back of the carpet tile, not both, because you’ll struggle to get them up again.

 - 4. In a small room use spray adhesive; you can just glue every third or fifth row to save money.
-In large rooms use liquid tackifier applied with a foam roller on a pole.
+In large rooms use a liquid tackifier applied with a foam roller on a pole, as you lay carpet

 Fitter’s Tip - You can apply the liquid tackifier to as small or large an area as you like, but you MUST wait 20 - 30 minutes for it to dry to a clear, tacky film.
 The adhesive will then remain permanently tacky allowing easy uplift of your carpet tiles.
 If you lay carpet tiles into wet adhesive they will be almost impossible to lift in future, and a floor stripping machine may be required.

 - 5. From the centre of the cross fill out the four corners.
 Bend each carpet tile down slightly at two edges then butt it up firmly to its neighbour – but don’t overdo it or the carpet tiles will “tent” where they meet.
 Make sure you don’t trap the pile along the edges.